 Wilderness Trekking School (WTS)

-Registration for the Spring 2015 session of WTS is now open!
+Registration for the Fall 2015 session of WTS is now open!

 Hiking in Colorado’s mountains is fabulous recreation!
 Wilderness Trekking School (WTS) is for all, whether you want to bag a few 14ers or just enjoy the scenery.
 WTS is a great introduction to the Colorado Mountain Club and a place to meet new friends.
 WTS, a comprehensive course on mountain hiking, is the Colorado Mountain Club’s largest school.
 Students are all ages, from 18 to 80.
 If you’re new to hiking, WTS gives you the opportunity to learn how to travel safely and with confidence in the backcountry.
 If you’re an experienced hiker, WTS gives you a chance to review, to enhance your skills, and possibly to fill in some gaps.
 WTS also fulfills one of the requirements to obtain a Denver Group C hiker classification and to attend Basic Mountaineering School.